-- 1. After completing the reading selection, choose one of these assignments: - a.
-What options do you think Andrew Jackson should have considered, other than taking over the Indians' land and sending them west?
-Use your creative problem solving to design a plan under which the Indians and the white settlers might have lived side by side, each getting what they needed to thrive.
+- 1. After completing the reading selection, choose one of these assignments. - a.
+What options do you think Andrew Jackson should have considered, other than taking over the land of the native people and sending them west?
+Use creative problem-solving to design a plan under which the Native Americans and the white settlers might have lived side by side, each getting what they needed to thrive.
 Take into account their differing ways of life, sources of food, community organization, etc. Give specific examples of how your plan satisfies the needs of both groups.
 Write at least two pages. - b.
-Compose a short play that includes dialogue between one or more white settlers and one or more Indians who are being forced to move.
+Compose a short play that includes dialogue between one or more white settlers and one or more Native Americans who are being forced to move.
 Show the ideas and points of view of each person.
 Set the scene by telling a little about the characters, the location of the play, and anything else you consider important.
 Use correct punctuation for dialogue.
 Write at least two pages.
 Feel free to act out your play afterward.
 (You might want to record it.)